haskell/haskell-language-server/README.md

 Said command builds the `haskell-language-server` binary and installs it in the default Cabal binaries folder, but the binary will only work with projects that use the same GHC version that built it.

+The package can be found here on Hackage: https://hackage.haskell.org/package/haskell-language-server

 ## Configuring `haskell-language-server`

 Language servers like `haskell-language-server` expose most of their configuration via the client (i.e. the editor).